bmax121/KernelPatch/doc/en/guide.md

 ### [kpuser](/user/)

-kpuser is the user space header file and static library for KernelPatch.
+kpuser is the user space header file and library for KernelPatch.
 You can directly embed kpatch into your program.